Evaluating and preparing the jawbone for dental implant placement.

 In this case, bone grafting will be needed.

-We discuss one such grafting procedure termed a Sinus Lift.
-It’s frequently performed in association with placing implants that replace upper back teeth.
+We discuss one such grafting procedure termed a Sinus Lift here.
+It’s frequently performed in association with placing implants to replace upper back teeth (like maxillary molars).
+Lower (mandibular) implant sites are sometimes lacking in adequate bone width and therefore ridge-expansion grafting is needed.

 Page references sources: